mezderman/MMM-ModulesGroupsRotation/README.md

 ## Developer

-This module was developed by [YOUR NAME].
+This module was developed by Mo Ezderman.

 ## License